Japan's Cabinet approves bill aimed at securing electricity supply in times of disaster | The Japan Times

 Electricity firms will also be asked to pool their funds to help with the recovery of utilities damaged in a disaster.

-The Cabinet of Prime Minister Shinzo Abe also endorsed a bill to promote renewable energy sources such as wind and solar power, with the government looking to introduce a new system in April 2022.
+The Cabinet also endorsed a bill to promote renewable energy sources such as wind and solar power, with the government looking to introduce a new system for them in April 2022.

 A system called a feed-in premium will be established to enable producers of renewable energy sources to receive premiums on top of the market price of their electricity production.